santiagxf/trunkbased-mlops/docs/quickstart.md

 To add role assignments to Azure resources follow the guide: [Assign Azure roles using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).

+## Configure your Infrastructure as Code

+Azure resources are deployed using ARM templates.
+All the required resources for this sample project are indicated as ARM templates in the directory `.cloud`.
+Inside this folder you will find:

+- `templates` folder: This folder contains all the ARM templates with the details about how to deploy the required resources.
+The template is generic and parameterized.
+This has the benefit that you can use the same template with different parameters for different environments.
+For instance you can deploy the same templates to `dev` using small configurations to save costs and bigger SKUs on `production` to handle the workload demand.
+- `dev` folder: This folder represents the paramters of the `development` environment.
+In this sample, only one environment is indicated but you can create as many environments as you want.

+Open the file `.cloud/dev/deploy.parameters.json` and configure the parameters for your dev environment.
+The required parameters are:

+ - `location`: Region to deploy resources.
+ - `workspaceName`: The name of the Azure ML workspace.
+ - `resourceGroupName`: The name of the Azure resource group configured above.
+ - `cpuTrainComputeSize`: The VM size of the compute cluster with CPU configuration.
+ - `gpuTrainComputeSize`: The VM size of the compute cluster with GPU configuration.
+ - `cpuTrainNodeCount`: The max number of nodes in the CPU cluster.
+To save costs, the cluster has a minimun number of nodes set to 0.
+This means that if no jobs are being executed, the cluster is deallocated.
+ - `gpuTrainNodeCount`: The max number of nodes in the GPU cluster.
+To save costs, the cluster has a minimun number of nodes set to 0.
+This means that if no jobs are being executed, the cluster is deallocated.
+ - `datasetsResourceGroup`: The resource group where the Azure Storage Account used for datasets is placed.
+Remember that this Storage Account is not created by the infrastructure as code, but it is referenced by Azure ML and that's why the information is needed.
+ - `datasetsAccountName`: The name of the storage account used for datasets.
+Remember that this Storage Account is not created by the infrastructure as code, but it is referenced by Azure ML and that's why the information is needed.
+ - `datasetsFileSystem`: The name of the file system in `datasetsAccountName` to be used.
+Please use the value `trusted` as datasets are configured to point to this file system.

 ## Next steps

 After you are done, you will have to follow some configuration related to the CI/CD implementation.
 That will depend on the tool you are using.
 Follow [Quick start guide for Azure DevOps](quickstart-devops.md) and [Quick start guide for GitHub Actions](quickstart-github.md) depending which one you are using.